eerimoq/simba/README.rst

     $ make -s BOARD=arduino_nano release size test

-Note: Application may only support a subset of the available baords.
+Note: Application may only support a subset of the available boards.

 APPLICATIONS, PACKAGES AND MODULES
 ==================================